-Upon request of the Purchaser, the Supplier shall commit to use only security checked personnel, i.e. screened by national authorities, for handling of sensitive Deliverables prior to deployment in the Purchaser's Network, as well as for maintenance of sensitive Deliverables during the whole operational phase.
+Upon request of the Purchaser and agreed in the NPA, the Supplier shall commit to use only security checked personnel, i.e. screened by national authorities, for handling of sensitive Deliverables prior to deployment in the Purchaser's Network, as well as for maintenance of sensitive Deliverables during the whole operational phase.